soliantconsulting/SimpleFM/README.md

 # SimpleFM

 SimpleFM is a fast, convenient and free tool designed by [Soliant Consulting, Inc.][1] to facilitate connections between PHP web applications and FileMaker Server.

 SimpleFM is an ultra-lightweight PHP5 package that uses the [FileMaker Server][2] XML API.
 The FMS XML API is commonly referred to as Custom Web Publishing (CWP for short).

+See also, the [SimpleFM_FMServer_Sample][3] demo application which illustrates use of SimpleFM in the model layer of an MVC Zend Framework 2 application.

 ## Features